 As an urban boy growing up in Buffalo, NY I had opportunities to get into the natural world on Boy Scout camping trips and family summer vacations in the Adirondacks.
-Our Scout troop camped in a wilderness area along the South Branch Cataraugus Creek south of Buffalo called Zoar Valley.
+Our Scout troop camped in a wilderness area along the South Branch Cattaraugus Creek south of Buffalo called Zoar Valley.
 Playing by the fast-flowing creek was always a draw.
 When I was 15 I spent a week in Zoar Valley with three other teenage Scouts in the summer.
-Since in those days we were the only ones in the gorge and we figured out that we could be naked down by the fast-flowing creek to wash up.
-Not until I was 15 did some Scout friends and I, spending a week together at our camp, hike far enough up the creek to find a beautiful swimming hole where we could swim naked.
+Since in those days we were the only ones in the gorge, we figured that we could be naked down by the fast-flowing creek to wash up.
+We hiked upstream and came to a beautiful swimming hole where we could swim naked.
 I enjoyed the sensations of experiencing the natural world in my natural state,

 As I have studied yoga, particularly yoga history, I have come to recognize that the yogi ascetics also went naked into nature, dwelling in the forests and mountains of northern India.
 There they meditated and went into villages begging for food as needed.
 The villagers were willing to support these naked holy men (naga sadhus) who bestowed blessings on them.

 Historically, the yogis in India developed poses (asanas) to still the body for long periods of meditation.
 They lived close to nature in the forests, but on festivals dipped into the Ganges for a holy bath.
 Meditating on land and bathing in the holy river, the naked holy men experienced the elements of nature without the intervention of culture represented by clothing.